Gen711/Fall18/trimming.md

 > OPEN RSTUDIO like you have in the past.

-Import all 3 histogram datasets: this is the code for importing 1 of them..
+Import all 4 histogram datasets: This is the code for importing 1 of them.
+If you forget what they are named, use the `ls` command to see the names.

 ```
 trim2 <- read.table("trim2.histo", quote="\"")
 ```
-Import all 3 quality files: this is the code for importing 1 of them..
+Import all 4 quality files: this is the code for importing 1 of them.
+If you forget what they are named, use the `ls` command to see the names.

 ```
 qual0 <- read.table("qual.raw.txt", quote="\"")
 ```

-Plot: Make sure and change the names to match what you import.
-What does this plot show you??
+Plot:

 ```